 OurSolar is not intended as a cost savings initiative but as an alternative to pricey rooftop solar.
 Cost-effective coal-fired fuel is a large percentage of our generation portfolio but we encourage the use of renewable energy sources as they become more practical and affordable.
 In time, solar may become more affordable (see How does OurSolar work).
 We already offer wind, solar, biomass and hydro as part of your power mix, but some Members requested more green energy – OurSolar fills that need.
 Want to save energy costs in other ways?
 Visit hwe.coop/save-energy

-On a first-come, first-served basis, you can subscribe to the energy output of up to 10-3’x6’ panels at an average cost average of $3 per month.
-You sign up for a 5, 10 or 20-year agreement.
+On a first-come, first-served basis, you can subscribe to the energy output of up to 10-3’x6’ panels.
+You sign up for a 5 or 10 year agreement.
 You can stop subscribing before the contract is up for a fee, but there is no fee if you move or in the event of a Member’s passing.
 Future costs may rise for traditional energy sources but, for the contract duration, the rate will remain the same – a nice benefit.
 Hancock-Wood does not profit from OurSolar as an energy distribution co-op.
 Construction costs were covered through an initiative of Buckeye Power, Inc., our generation company – another great benefit!

 Your monthly bill will provide the same information with an addition of an Our Solar charge - for the energy you are puchasing, and an OurSolar credit - for the amount of traditional energy sources you did not use.